spxtr/spxtr.github.io/hoffcode/hoffstuff.md

 <a name="lyapunov"></a>
 ## Lyapunov exponents <span class="sourcelink">[[source]](hoffcode/part2.py)</span>

 Again restrict ourselves to rational \\(\alpha\\) as in the first part.
-Another way to formulate the butterfly is the set of energies where this particular Lyapunov exponent is zero.
+Another way to formulate the butterfly is the set of energies where this particular Lyapunov exponent is zero:

 $$\log\left(\left | \det(H(\alpha) - \epsilon I)\right | \right) = 0$$